franqulator/cuefinger/README.md

 Cuefinger 1 gives you the possibility to remote control Universal Audio's Console Application via Network (TCP).

-In a recording studio this gives the studio musician the possibility to access the cue mix via a linux or windows tablet.
+In a recording studio this gives the studio musician the possibility to access the cue mix via a linux, android or windows tablet.
 Multiple connections from different devices at the same time are possible.
 E.g using an UA Apollo interface with 4 cue busses together with 4 tablet-pcs makes it possible for 4 musicians to each control their individual cue mix.

 I use cuefinger in my studio since a few years now.
 Until now I couldn't find the time to publish it for others to use, but better late than never.